-Funding Opportunities for Honors Projects
+Funding Opportunities for Honors Students

 If you are applying for Honors, you might consider applying for funding for your research project.
 There are a number of funding opportunities at Georgetown, and more are being created all the time.